MarwanSultan/Amazon_Data_Driven_Testing/README.md

-This is an automation testing demo using Selenium Webdriver, Maven, TestNG and Jenkins.
+This is a data driven automation testing demo using Selenium Webdriver, Maven, TestNG and Jenkins.